NLnetLabs/rotonda-doc/manual/source/quicktour/00_running_rotonda.rst

 packages (see :doc:`Getting Started </installation>`), putting the required configuration files in ``/etc/rotonda``.

-If you built Rotonda from source, make sure you have the configuration files in a similar directory structure.
-By default, Rotonda will look for the **relative** ``etc/`` directory.
+If you built Rotonda from source, you should create the directory ``/etc/rotonda`` yourself.
+You can copy the configuration need for this tour from the `Rotonda GitHub repository <https://github.com/NlnetLabs/rotonda/>`_.

 We’re only going to invoke the binary it installed directly in this quick tour.
 Most probably you can just invoke the binary without further ado, as